cxc10-com/C10-Index_WhitePaper/C10_Index_WhitePaper_Compliant_EN.md

 ### 6.3 Applying the 50% Cap and Iterative Redistribution to Obtain Constrained Weights $w_i^{\mathrm{cap}}$

-A $50$% cap is imposed on individual natural weights.
+A $50$% single-constituent cap is imposed on individual natural weights.
 Any excess above $50$% is redistributed to unconstrained constituents in proportion to their natural weights, iterating as needed until all weights are at or below $\le 50$%.

 Define the capped set $O={i\mid w_i^{\mathrm{nat}}\ge 50}$% and the uncapped set $U=C\setminus O$.